swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-8-serve-the-model-with-mlem/index.md

 ## Instructions

 {% callout type="warning" %}
 This guide has been written for macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
-Please use a decent terminal ([GitBash](https://gitforwindows.org/) for instance) or a Windows Subsystem for Linux (WSL) for optimal results.
+Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
 {% /callout %}

 ### Setup MLEM